 The Board recognises the key role suppliers / service providers play in ensuring that the Bank delivers a reliable service to customers.
-Once the strategic decision was taken, the Bank had individual meetings with the service providers, often travelling to their offices, to take them on-board with the Bank's decision.
-This focus of transparency has helped the Bank in framing joint strategies to ensure that customer services are not affected, even as the wind-down takes place.
+Once the strategic decision was taken, the Bank had individual meetings with the service providers.
+This focus of transparency has helped the Bank in framing joint strategies to ensure that customer services are not affected, even as the strategy to execute the entity sale takes place.